keboola/connection-docs/storage/tables/backups.md

 To physically copy a table, utilize the **Create Snapshot** feature.
 This feature creates a copy of the table contents at the time the snapshot is created, which can be used immediately to produce a physical copy of the table or later, to revert the table to its previous state.

-Table snapshots are useful when **experimenting** with extractors and transformations, or when **refactoring** your project.
+Table snapshots are useful when **experimenting** with data source connectors and transformations, or when **refactoring** your project.
 You can create a copy of your output table, conduct experiments, and then compare the new output table with the original to ensure your output remains consistent.
 They can also be used as a workaround to renaming tables because this feature is not available yet.

 {: .image-popup}